0

 And the warranty is obviously a nice added bonus.

-The TT8 is a little heavier and comes with slightly bigger rollers, but otherwise the 2 are very similar.
+The TT8 is a little heavier and comes with slightly bigger rollers, but otherwise these two treadmills are very similar.

-Either way, Sole’s TT8 is one hell of a treadmill.
-Highly recommended.
+Either way, Sole’s TT8 is one hell of a treadmill and easily one of the best non-folding treadmills in this price range.